December, 2014-January, 2015

 As any traveller will agree, the thirst to find destinations devoid of hoards of tourists is becoming much more difficult to seek out.
 Dong Hoi (Đồng Hới) delivers on this elusive quest and as a result, you will experience many welcoming friendly locals and many ‘hellos’!

-After an 8-day lovely stay during Christmas in Hue, sadly, it was time to leave and spend New Year’s Eve somewhere new.
-So, headed north to Dong Hoi, a less traversed northern Vietnamese city with far less tourists.
+After a lovely 8-day stay over the Christmas period in Hue, sadly, it is time to leave and spend New Year’s Eve at a new destination.
+So, heading north to Dong Hoi, which is supposed to be a less traversed northern Vietnamese city with far less tourists.

-Really enjoyed the relaxed atmosphere of Dong Hoi as a quiet time away from the hustle of tourists.
-Actually, hardly saw any other tourists here and the traffic is also very quiet, which is amazing for Vietnam!
+Really enjoyed the relaxed atmosphere of Hue as a quiet time away from the hustle of tourists.
+Actually, hardly saw any other tourists here and the traffic is also very quiet, which is rare for Vietnam!

 The 3-hour train from Hue to Dong Hoi was quite a pleasant trip but the best part is that we didn’t have to travel on Vietnamese roads again.
 This is always a bonus and especially after experiencing a fatal accident during the first few days of arriving in Vietnam.

 Apart from Nhat Le beach, the focus of the actual town is on Nhat Le River, canals, the Citadel, and the Tam Toa Church ruins.
 This is also a great stopover to go caving if you’re interested.

 Dong Hoi is not really discussed in the guidebooks, which is great for those with a lust to venture beyond the pages.
 This is not a party town and most things shut at about 20:00hrs, so be prepared to catch up on sleep here (not a bad thing).